Mercedes-Benz G500 4×4²

 The Mercedes-Benz G500 4×4² (or G550 4×4² in the United States and Canada) is a special edition of the W-463 Mercedes-Benz G-Class (1990–2018), built with portal gear axles and much larger wheels and tires, for greatly increased off-road capability.
 In production since 2015, the model combines the body of a regular long-wheelbase Mercedes G-Class with the portal axles with hub gearing of the much larger Mercedes-Benz G63 AMG 6x6.
-In addition to the greatly increased ground clearance, the G500 4×4² version has a significantly wide track than regular G-Class models.
+In addition to the greatly increased ground clearance, the G500 4×4² version has a significantly wider track than regular G-Class models.

 Fitted with a twin-turbo V8 engine with up to 416 HP, the vehicle stands out by combining Humvee-like off-road specifications with sports car performance, as well as being one of the very few production cars equipped with portal axles / geared hubs.